Top 10 reasons you can't stay away from Tropical North Queensland

 7. Shop at Rusty's Markets

 Visiting Rusty's Markets is one of the best things to do in Cairns.
-Born in the flower power days of 1975, Rusty's is open Friday to Sunday with close to 200 stalls.
-You can pick up essential provisions for your Cairns holiday - tropical fruit, vegetables, bread, cheese, seafood and chocolate.
+Born in the flower power days of 1975, this famous hawker-style market runs from Friday to Sunday.
+With close to 200 stalls, it's easy to pick up essential provisions for your Tropical North Queensland holiday - tropical fruit, vegetables, bread, cheese, seafood and chocolate.
 You'll also find tasty street food, including steaming dim sum, Vietnamese iced coffee and fresh drinking coconuts.
+Rusty's is right in the city, a couple of blocks back from the southeast end of Grafton and Sheridan Streets.